cenpa/freqfit/README.md

 ---

 ### TODO
+- maybe we need some way to sanitize the inputs before sending them to the classes so we can do less error checking in the classes? to speed up a little?
+- set up logger like this? https://stackoverflow.com/questions/56532106/how-to-use-python-logging-for-a-single-package
 - GERDA: figure out uncertainties
 - do we need to label parameters as both nuisance and includeinfit?
 - add way to combine experiments, can separately fit the test statistics for each experiment and then combine them through a convolution of their pdfs?